-Is there any proof that vitamin D supplements can prevent MS or keep symptoms of MS from worsening?
+Is there any proof that vitamin D supplements can prevent MS or keep symptoms of MS from getting worse?

 Answer From Iris Marin Collazo, M.D.

-Research over the years has shown that maintaining adequate levels of vitamin D may have a protective effect and lower the risk of developing multiple sclerosis (MS).
-A number of studies have shown that people who get more sun exposure and vitamin D in their diet have a lower risk of MS. Therefore, vitamin D supplementation is considered an important modifiable environmental risk factor for development of multiple sclerosis.
+Research has shown that maintaining enough vitamin D in the body may lower the risk of multiple sclerosis (MS).
+Several studies have shown that people who get more sun exposure and vitamin D in their diets are less likely to have MS. Taking vitamin D supplements is considered an important way to modify your risk of the disease.

-The connection between vitamin D and MS is strengthened by the association between sunlight and the risk of MS. The farther away from the equator a person lives, the higher the risk of MS. Sunlight is the body's most efficient source for vitamin D — suggesting that exposure to sunlight may offer protection from MS.
+There's also an association between sunlight exposure and the risk of MS. Sunlight is the body's most efficient source of vitamin D. The farther away from the equator a person lives, the higher the risk of MS. This suggests that exposure to sunlight may offer protection from MS.

-The Institute of Medicine recommends 600 international units (IUs) of vitamin D a day for adults up to age 70.
-The recommendation increases to 800 IUs a day for adults age 71 and older.
-The recommendation for women who are pregnant or breast-feeding is 600 IUs per day.
-However, the Institute of Medicine recommends avoiding taking more than 4,000 IUs a day.
+The National Academies of Sciences, Engineering, and Medicine recommends that adults up to age 70 get 600 international units (IU) of vitamin D a day.
+The recommendation increases to 800 IU a day for adults age 71 and older.
+The recommendation for people who are pregnant or breastfeeding is 600 IU a day.
+However, the National Academies of Sciences, Engineering, and Medicine recommends against taking more than 4,000 IU a day.

-If you are diagnosed with vitamin D deficiency, it may be appropriate to use up to 50,000 IUs weekly for up to three months until your vitamin D levels become normal, and then switch to a maintenance dose.
-The maintenance dose varies, but is usually between 2,000 and 5,000 IU daily.
+Research studies have shown that taking 400 IU or more of vitamin D a day lowers the risk of MS in women.
+But if you're diagnosed with vitamin D deficiency, it may be appropriate to take up to 50,000 IU a week for up to three months.
+Once you've reached the recommended level of vitamin D, switch to a maintenance dose.
+The maintenance dose varies but is usually between 2,000 and 5,000 IU a day.

-Very large doses of vitamin D over an extended period can result in toxicity.
-Signs and symptoms include nausea, vomiting, constipation, poor appetite, weakness and weight loss.
-In addition, vitamin D toxicity can lead to elevated levels of calcium in your blood, which can result in kidney stones.
+Very large doses of vitamin D over a long period can result in bad side effects.
+Symptoms include nausea, vomiting, constipation, poor appetite, weakness and weight loss.
+Very large doses of vitamin D also can lead to high levels of calcium in the blood, which can result in kidney stones.

-If you're considering vitamin D to reduce your risk of or help manage multiple sclerosis, talk with your doctor about what's both safe and helpful for you.
+If you're considering vitamin D to reduce your risk of MS or to help manage MS, talk with your health care provider.
+Discuss what's safe and helpful for you.

 Iris Marin Collazo, M.D.

 - Vitamin D: Fact sheet for health professionals.
-National Institutes of Health Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional/.
-Accessed Jan.
-24, 2019.
+Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional/.
+Accessed March 6, 2023.

-- Dawson-Hughes B. Vitamin D deficiency in adults: Definition, clinical manifestations, and treatment. https://www.uptodate.com/contents/search.
-Accessed Jan.
-24, 2019.
+- Dawson-Hughes B. Vitamin D deficiency in adults: Definition, clinical manifestations and treatment. https://www.uptodate.com/contents/search.
+Accessed March 7, 2023.